 The #1 goal of every fake news creator is to get as many impressionable readers to click on their fake news articles as possible.
 More clicks means more advertising revenue.

 Clickbait titles are very important because fake news creators cannot compete on substance.
-None of their articles will ever rank well on search (Google, Bing, Duckduckgo, etc) because most of their content is very thin and filled with grammatical errors on topics that are very ephemeral e.g. Southern California Floods Sweep Away Neverland Ranch, Revealing Michael Jackson Is Still Alive!
+None of their articles will ever rank well on search (Google, Bing, Duckduckgo, etc).
+Their news articles are filled with thin content and grammatical errors on topics that are very ephemeral.
+Examples of titles include Southern California Floods Sweep Away Neverland Ranch, Revealing Michael Jackson Is Still Alive!

 To provide some perspective, only about 5% of Financial Samurai’s total revenue comes from click ads and banner ads compared to 100% of revenue for fake news sites.
 My business model is about creating direct long-term partnerships with companies I believe will create value for everyone.